Top 10+ Portland-Area Destination Playgrounds

 Dickinson Park

 Dickinson Playground is so far from the traditional playground design that you almost feel as though if you’ve stepped into outer space when you get there.
 It just looks futuristic with its strange webs and oddly-shaped pieces of metal and plastic.
 It’s sure to get a “wow!” from your kids once you spot it.
 This park is a total must for kids who love to climb.
 It’s got rope ladders, circles to climb through and DNA-like twists.
-My oldest, who is six, tried out every single one, making it into a timed obstacle course.
+One staffer’s oldest, who is six, tried out every single one, making it into a timed obstacle course.
 There is also a smaller section of the playground that younger kids might feel more comfortable with, that has a small platform and a slide.

 LocationSW 55th Ave, off Alfred Ct., Portland